Last Buckeye Standing

 Event overview

-The Last Buckeye Standing Backyard Ultra is a backyard ultra held at Alum Creek State Park near Lewis Center, Ohio.
-The format uses repeated timed loops: each loop must be completed within one hour and a new loop begins on the hour.
-Runners who do not complete a loop within the hour or who fail to return to the start line at the top of the hour are eliminated.
-The last runner to complete a loop is declared the winner; all other finishers are recorded as DNF.
-If no runner completes one more loop than anyone else, there is no winner.
+Last Buckeye Standing is a backyard ultra held in Lewis Center, Ohio, at Alum Creek State Park.
+The format uses a repeated loop of 4.167 miles.
+Each loop must be completed within one hour and a new loop begins each hour.
+Runners who fail to complete a loop within the hour or who fail to return to the start line on the hour are eliminated.
+The winner is the last person to complete a loop; all other finishers are recorded as DNF.
+If no runner can complete one more loop than anyone else, there is no winner.

 4 mi